CS16 introduces fundamental techniques for problem solving that

 methodology introduced in CS15.

 CS16 meets Spring semester, Tuesdays and Thursdays 2:30-3:50 PM in MacMillan 117.
-It is taught by Professor Seny Kamara with the assistance of undergraduate TAs.
+It is taught by Professor Seny Kamara and Doug Woos with the assistance of undergraduate TAs.
 See the course missive, designed to acquaint you with the structure and objectives of CS16.

-Pre-Requisites If you did not take CS15, contact the professor to explore the possibility of a special arrangement.
+Pre-Requisites: If you did not take CS15, contact the professors to explore the possibility of a special arrangement.
 The following background is assumed: programming experience in Java, knowledge of basic binary arithmetic and elementary properties of polynomials, logarithms, and exponentials.